 More about the Handfasting ritual.

-This bride and groom chose in include the Handfasting ritual as part of their wedding ceremony.
-So I was lucky enough to name their daughter some two years ago and today they invited me to marry them.
+This bride and groom chose to include the Handfasting ritual as part of their wedding ceremony.
+I was honoured to name their daughter in a naming ceremony some two years prior and today they invited me to marry them.

 It was an outdoor wedding ceremony which in a way fits incorporating this ritual in a ceremony.
-As we talk about the stars and the earth.
-The ceremony was at Tudor Lodge Garden in Greystanes.
+As we mentioned in the script the stars and the earth as witnessing to this ritual.
+The ceremony was at in Greystanes.

 Contact me so we can book your date and start planning together your wedding ceremony too.